ddubson/mproc/README.md

 ### Launch locally

-Launches mproc with a test `.mproc.yml` configuration
+Launches mproc with a test `.mproc.yml` configuration (or if on Windows, a test `.mproc.win.yml` configuration)

 ```bash
 make run